voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, and cryptography in discussions that aren't about those things.

+> Why do you think this is specifically a 'western society' thing?
+Browse Japanese sites and online tools and there is just as much gamification and 'thrilling' graphics and animation - if not more.
+Github looks like a technical white-paper in comparison.

+> > Modern Japanese culture is considered to be part of "western society", for better or worse.

+> > > The converse statement is something like "Japan is not an eastern society" which just sounds... laughably incorrect.

+> > > > Of course it sounds ridiculous.
+Boolean algebra says the validity of a statement's converse is independent of the original.
+P → Q, tells us little about Q → P.

+<p></p>

+> I love a good font (and try to use one on my own blog), but part of me gets really giddy when I discover a site with very little styling.
+It's like I've found some secret oasis that's going to have a high signal-to-noise ratio, or at least some more "raw" writing than you'd find on ${popularNewsWebsite}.

+<p></p>

 > Remote work has its perks, until you want a promotion (wired.com)

 > > Humans don't have emotional object permanence.